isomerpages/nyp-sirs/_services/4b-professional-conversion-programme.md

 <p>Singapore Institute of Retail Studies (SIRS) is the appointed programme manager for PCP in the retail sector, assisting and supporting employers with manpower challenges in the face of the ever-changing retail landscape.
 Through structured classroom and on-the-job training (OJT), retailers are better able to align their training according to their specific business needs.</p>

-<p>SIRS offers a range of Professional Conversion Programmes (PCPs) in the Retail sector,for the <a href="/services/career-services/professional-conversion-programme/retail-professional">Retail Professional</a>, <a href="/services/career-services/professional-conversion-programme/digital-professional">Digital Professional</a> and <a href="/services/career-services/professional-conversion-programme/new-media-professional">New Media Professional</a>, to equip Professionals, Managers, Executives, and Technicians (PMETs) transiting into these new careers with the right skillsets and support employers to attract talents for enterprise capability building.</p>
+<p>SIRS offers a range of Professional Conversion Programmes (PCPs) in the Retail sector,for the <a href="#pcp-rp">Retail Professional</a>, <a href="/services/career-services/professional-conversion-programme/digital-professional">Digital Professional</a> and <a href="/services/career-services/professional-conversion-programme/new-media-professional">New Media Professional</a>, to equip Professionals, Managers, Executives, and Technicians (PMETs) transiting into these new careers with the right skillsets and support employers to attract talents for enterprise capability building.</p>

-<h4>SIRS offers the following PCP tracks:</h4>

-<h5>PCP - Retail Professional (PCP - RP)</h5>
+<h4 id="pcp-rp">PCP - Retail Professional (PCP - RP)</h4>

 <img src="images/pcp/pcp-retail-professional.jpg" style="width:100%:">